 Real Payout Examples by the Courts

-Below are a selection of real compensation payouts for asbestos claims after death as decided by UK Courts.
+Below is a selection of real compensation payouts for asbestos claims after death as decided by UK Courts.

 Knauer v Ministry of Justice £642.972.51 (46 years old)